Select language

 DEHSt

-German Emissions Trading Authority, the national authority of the German Federal Environment Agency responsible for the implementation of the market-based climate protection tools under the Kyoto Protocol.
+The German Emissions Trading Authority, the national authority of the German Federal Environment Agency responsible for the implementation of the market-based climate protection tools such as emission trading.
 This authority maintains the German national register for EU emission allowances.

 Delayed data

-Delayed data comprises trading data for individual trades of the different Spot and Derivatives Markets which are provided with a delay of 15 to 20 minutes, however, no end-of-day data.
+Delayed data comprises trading data for individual trades of the different spot and derivatives markets which are provided with a delay of 15 to 20 minutes, however, not end-of-day data.

 Delivery